jbamuro/waccamole/README.md

 Be gentle here though, broken ribbons are no fun.

 ## Other hardware

-50 inch LED

-I tried with a 55 inch and the circle size is not quite right.
-If you're using original hw, you'll need to be exactly 50 inch or get a TV with good overscan controls.
-I got a TCL 50S455 open box for $299.99 at bb.

 Network Router
 For connecting to a private server you'll want